microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ## Management on Webportal

-The webportal provides some basic administration functions.
-If you log in to it as an administrator, you will find several buttons about administration on the left sidebar, as shown in the following image.
+The web portal provides some basic administration functions.
+If you log in to it as an administrator, you will find several buttons about the administration on the left sidebar, as shown in the following image.

    <img src="./imgs/administration.png" width="100%" height="100%" />